lamhq/tech-notes/pages/software-engineering/system-design/load-balancer.md

 ## Benefits

 1. Make system more resilient.
-If a server fails, the load balancer reroutes requests to other servers.
+If a server fails, the load balancer reroutes requests to other servers (scalability).
 2. Make system horizontally scalable.
-You can add more servers easily.
+You can add more servers easily (high availability).

 ## Routing Strategies